Unity-Technologies/com.unity.multiplayer.docs/docs/basics/scenemanagement/using-networkscenemanager.md

   }
 }
 ```
-In the above code snippet, we have a `NetworkBehaviour` derived class, `ProjectSceneManager`, that has a public `SceneAsset` property (editor only property) that is used to simplify assigning the scene to load.
+In the above code snippet, we have a `NetworkBehaviour` derived class, `ProjectSceneManager`, that has a public `SceneAsset` property (editor only property) that specifies the scene to load.
 In the `OnNetworkSpawn` method, we make sure that only the server loads the scene and we compare the `SceneEventProgressStatus` returned by the `NetworkSceneManager.Load` method to the `SceneEventProgressStatus.Started` status.
 If we received any other status, then typically the name of the status provides you with a reasonable clue as to what the issue might be.

 ### Scene Events and Scene Event Progress
-The term "Scene Event" refers to all subsequent scene events that transpire over time after a server has initiated a load or unload Scene Event.
+The term "Scene Event" refers to all subsequent scene events that transpire over time after a server has started a `SceneEventType.Load` ("load") or `SceneEventType.Unload` ("unload") Scene Event.
 For example, a server might load a scene additively while clients are connected.
-The following is a high-level overview of everything that occurs for a load Scene Event (_it assumes both the server and clients have registered for scene event notifications_):
+The following high-level overview provides you with a glimpse into the events that transpire during a load Scene Event(_it assumes both the server and clients have registered for scene event notifications_):
 - Server starts a `SceneEventType.Load` event
   - The server begins asynchronously loading the scene additively
     - The server will receive a local notification that the scene load event has started
   - Once the scene is loaded, the server spawns any in-scene placed `NetworkObjects` locally
     - After spawning, the server will send the `SceneEventType.Load` message to all connected clients along with information about the newly instantiated and spawned `NetworkObject`s.
     - The server will receive a local `SceneEventType.LoadComplete` event
-      - This only means the server is done loading and spawning `NetworkObjects` instantiated by the scene loading.
+      - This only means the server is done loading and spawning `NetworkObjects` instantiated by the scene being loaded.
-      -  _At this stage the connected clients have only begun the scene load event._
-- The clients receive the scene event message for the `SceneEventType.Load` event.
+- The clients receive the scene event message for the `SceneEventType.Load` event and begin processing it.
-  - Upon receiving and processing the message, the clients will receive a local notification for this scene event.
+  - Upon starting the scene event, the clients will receive a local notification for the SceneEventType.Load event.
   - As each client finishes loading the scene, they will generate a `SceneEventType.LoadComplete` event
     - The client sends this event message to the server.
     - The client is notified locally of this scene event.